DarkYudeX/IGDB-for-wordpress/readme.txt

 Display game information like:

-*Game Boxart
+*Game Cover Art
 *Game Title
 *Release Date
 *Developers and Publishers
-*Platforms this game is avalaible on.
+*Platforms this game is available on.

 == Installation ==